jodyhey/SFRatios/README.md

 # SF_Ratios Documentation
-by Jody Hey, 2024
+by Jody Hey, 2025

-The SF_Ratios archive contains materials associated with the manuscript "Poisson random field ratios in population genetics:  estimating the strength of selection while sidestepping non-selective factors" by Jody Hey and Vitor Pavinato.
-Included are the main scripts for estimating selection parameters, the site frequency spectra for the *Drosophila melanogaster* data,  and scripts for testing the method on simulated data.
+The SF_Ratios archive contains materials associated with the manuscript "Isolating selective from non-selective forces using site frequency ratios" by Jody Hey and Vitor Pavinato.
+Included in this archive are the main scripts for estimating selection parameters, as well as other utility scripts for manipulating data, making figures and assessing performance.

 This archive is also a copy of a Visual Studio Code Workspace, including a launch.json file if anyone wants to use it.

 ## Main Scripts
-* SF_Ratios.py  - selection model fitting for ratios of Site Frequency Spectra, Selected/Neutral
+* SFRatios.py  - selection model fitting for ratios of Site Frequency Spectra, Selected/Neutral
-* SF_Ratios_functions.py - various functions called by SF_Ratios.py and other scripts in this archive
+* SFRatios_functions.py - various functions called by SFRatios.py and other scripts in this archive

-SF_Ratios.py should generally be run using the -g option that turns on basinhopping for optimization.
-This is quite slow,  and some runs may take a couple days,  but it is often worth it.
+SFRatios.py has an option (-g) for more thorough optimization on scipy basinhopping and dualannealing.
+This is quite slow,  and some runs may take a day or so,  but it is often worth it.

 ## Subfolder Contents
+### ./Drosophila_SFS_pipeline
+Summary and scripts of the pipeline for building the Drosophila data sets

 ### ./performance
 Scripts and folders for assessing estimator performance.
 * Estimation_on_WrightFisher_SF_simulations.py - runs ROC, Power and Chi^2 comparison analyses on data simulated under PRF.